-www.oag.ca.gov/donotcall
+oag.ca.gov/donotcall

 There have been recent developments since the National Do-Not-Call Registry went into effect on October 1, 2003.
 The Federal Communications Commission (FCC) and the Federal Trade Commission (FTC) are now sharing responsibility for enforcing the National Do-Not-Call list.

-Consumers who have not already registered for the list may do so at or by calling 1-888-382-1222 (TTY 1-866-290-4236).
+Consumers who have not already registered for the list may do so at donotcall.gov or by calling 1-888-382-1222 (TTY 1-866-290-4236).

 If You Are Called By Telemarketers,